 - Wind & Warmth: In short, the Tachyon Anorak does what its supposed to do.
 I regularly use it on top of a base layer on chilly, breezy mornings; over an insulation layer when the winds really pick up, and; combine it with a down or synthetic jacket when I need a little extra warmth at night.
 As a bonus, it’s scrunches up so small that I typically just shove it down one of the side pockets on my backpack when I’m not using it for easy access.

-- The Niche: Over the years I’ve found that there are regularly times during the course of a hiking day, when a rain jacket or insulation layer is too warm, and a base layer on it’s own is not quite warm enough.
+- The Niche: Over the years I’ve found that there are regularly times during the course of a hiking day, when a rain jacket or insulation layer is too warm, and a base layer on its own is not quite warm enough.
 That’s where the Anorak comes in.
-For a negligible weight penalty of 2 oz, it fills a niche in my layering system – which in a nutshell, is the principal reason I carry it.
+For a negligible weight penalty of less than 2 oz, it fills a niche in my layering system – which in a nutshell, is the principal reason I carry it.

 - Quick Drying: No surprises here.
 Extremely light and thin, the Anorak dries very quickly.
 If it’s soaked by day’s end, chances are it will be dry by the following morning if you place it down your long johns at night.